k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/11_DPM_Roles.md

 -	Review the data provided as an output of a completed request

 The DPM roles are predefined in the system.
-Each role includes a designated set of screens and actions relevant for the representative role.
+Each role includes a designated set of screens and actions relevant for this role.
 DPM roles are used by the Administrator to grant a specific corporate group the ability to view or execute actions in the DPM system.
 The way those roles are used is explained in the next section "Corporate Roles."